How to use a rice cooker to cook every type of rice

 - Cook time: 15 minutes

-- Directions: Follow steps outlined above.
-Serve with ghee.
+- Additional directions: Follow the directions for white rice outlined above and serve with ghee.

-Sticky rice
+Sweet rice

-Also known as glutinous rice, sticky rice is a favorite in Thai cuisine.
+Also known as glutinous rice, sticky rice is the token base ingredient in many famous dessert dishes in Asian cuisines.
+You can purchase glutinous sweet rice at your local grocery store or on Amazon.
 It clumps together easily, meaning you can shovel more into your mouth without flicking pieces around.

 - Ratio: 1-3/4 cups water to 1 cup rice